czek0/ElasticCEExamPractice/Practice_Test2.md

 </details>

 #### Question: 9
-Create a snapshot of the `kibana_sample_data_ecommerce` index using a snapshot repository named ecommerce_snapshots.
-Delete kibana_sample_data_ecommerce.
-After creating the snapshot, mount it as a searchable snapshot named `searchable_snap_ecommerce`.
-Ensure that the restored index is searchable, and perform a search query to verify the setup by retrieving all documents where the `total_quantity` is greater than 1.
-Delete the cache and the mounted searchable snapshot.
-Restore the snapshot into a new index, `kibana_sample_data_ecommerce`.
+Create a snapshot repository named ecommerce_snapshots and define a snapshot lifecycle policy called `daily_snapshot_policy` to automatically take snapshots of the `kibana_sample_data_ecommerce` index every day at 4:30 PM.
+Manually create a snapshot of the kibana_sample_data_ecommerce index using this snapshot repository, then delete the `kibana_sample_data_ecommerce` index.
+Mount the snapshot as a searchable snapshot named `searchable_snap_ecommerce`, and ensure that the restored index is searchable by retrieving all documents where the `total_quantity` is greater than 1.
+Afterward, clean up by deleting the cache and the mounted searchable snapshot.
+Finally, restore the snapshot into a new index named `kibana_sample_data_ecommerce`.

 Topics Covered: Backup and restore a cluster and/or specific indices, Configure a snapshot to be searchable.